-Doctors from Inova Heart & Vascular Institute, Falls Church, Virginia, recently published their findings after comparing the precision of three risk scores used to measure the quality of cardiac surgical care.
+Doctors from Inova Heart & Vascular Institute, Falls Church, Virginia, recently published their findings after comparing the precision of three cardiac surgery risk models used to measure the quality of cardiac surgical care.
 They compared the Society of Thoracic Surgeons (STS) surgical risk score, primarily used in the United States, with the European System for Cardiac Operative Risk Evaluation (EuroSCORE II, EuroSCORE I).

-The original EuroSCORE I was developed between 1995 and 1999 from data of 19,000 cardiac surgery patients, most of whom had undergone coronary artery bypass grafting (CABG) surgery.
+The original EuroSCORE I was developed between 1995 and 1999 from data of 19,000 patients undergoing cardiac surgery, most of whom had coronary artery bypass grafting (CABG) surgery.
 About a third underwent valve surgery.
 The EuroScore I was updated in 2012 to be more user-friendly and applicable to a greater number of procedures.

 Data were collected prospectively for all 11,788 cardiac surgery patients from a single center to compare EuroSCORE II with EuroSCORE I, and with the STS risk score.
 Three groups of procedures were included in the study:

 - Valve only

 - Combined CABG and valve procedures